-The Sanctuary at Ol Lentille is located on the 14,500 acre private Ol Lentille Conservancy at the community-owned Kijabe Group Ranch on the northern escarpment of the Laikipia Plateau.
+The Sanctuary at Ol Lentille in Laikipia is located on the 14,500 acre private Ol Lentille Conservancy at the community-owned Kijabe Group Ranch on the northern escarpment of the Laikipia Plateau.
 The lodge is a collection of private, full-service, fully-staffed houses that cater to the discerning luxury traveler.
 The Sanctuary is a partnership between investors, conservation tourism organizations, and the Maasai community that seeks to balance luxury travel with conservation and community development programs.

 The Chief’s House